vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 **Market-state:**

 1. **Good For Auction (GFA):** This order will only be accepted by the system if it arrives during an auction period, otherwise it will be rejected.
 The order can act like either a GTC or GTT order depending on whether the `expiresAt` field is set.
-1. **Good For Normal (GFN):** This order will only be accepted by the system if it arrived during normal trading, otherwise it will be rejected.
+2. **Good For Normal (GFN):** This order will only be accepted by the system if it arrived during normal trading, otherwise it will be rejected.
 Normal trading is defined as either continuous trading on a normal market or auction trading in a frequent batch auction market.
 The order can act like either a GTC or GTT order depending on whether the `expiresAt` field is set.

-### Post Only
+### Execution flags

-1. **boolean (True/False):** Only valid for Limit orders.
+1. **Post-Only (True/False):** Only valid for Limit orders.
+Cannot be True at the same time as Reduce-Only.
 If set to true, once order reaches the orderbook, this order acts identically to a limit order set at the same price.
 However, prior to being placed a check is run to ensure that the order will not (neither totally nor in any part) immediately cross with anything already on the book.
 If the order would immediately trade, it is instead immediately `Stopped` with a reason informing the trader that the order was stopped to avoid a trade occurring.
 As a result, placing a Post-Only order will never incur taker fees.
+1. **Reduce-Only (True/False):** Only valid for Non-Persistent orders.
+Cannot be True at the same time as Post-Only.
+If set, order will only be executed if the outcome of the trade moves the trader's position closer to 0.
+In addition, a Reduce-Only order will not move a position to the opposite side to the trader's current position (e.g. if short, a Reduce-Only order cannot make the trader long as a result).
+If submitted as IOC, where the full volume would switch sides, only the amount required to move the position to 0 will be executed.

 ### Valid order entry combinations